Epstein gave $850,000 to MIT, visited 9 times, report finds

-The firm’s report finds that at least three senior leaders at MIT approved Epstein’s donations but demanded that they be kept out of the public spotlight in an attempt to protect the elite school’s reputation.
-They recorded his gifts as anonymous donations, the report found, even as Epstein continued to flaunt his MIT ties online and in press releases.
+The firm found that some MIT executives approved Epstein’s donations but demanded that the gifts be kept out of the public spotlight in an attempt to protect the school’s reputation.
+Internally, his gifts were recorded as anonymous donations, the report found, even as Epstein continued to flaunt his MIT ties online and in press releases.

 Investigators concluded that MIT’s leaders made “significant errors of judgment” but did not violate any laws or school policies in accepting gifts from a convicted sex offender.
 At the time, the school had no formal policy on accepting gifts from controversial donors, leaving officials to make “ad hoc determinations,” the report found.
-MIT says it will now develop clearer policies around such gifts.
+MIT says it will develop new policies.

 MIT President L. Rafael Reif, who was largely cleared in the report, called the findings “a sharp reminder of human fallibility and its consequences.”